MounicaBachu/Detecting-Phishing-Websites-With-Machine-Learning-In-Python/README.md

 **Model Development**

-The supervised machine learning algorithms used for this analysis are Logistic Regression
-Naive Bayes Classifier
+The supervised machine learning algorithms used for this analysis are Logistic Regression, Naive Bayes Classifier, Support Vector Machines, Decision Tree Classifier, Random Forest Classifier, XGBoost Classifier and Neural Network.
-Support Vector Machines
-Decision Tree Classifier
-Random Forest Classifier
-XGBoost Classifier
-Neural Network

 These models were trained and tested on the feature extracted dataset and evaluations were done to identify the model with high performance.
 XGBoost algorithm had a good accuracy and fast testing time compared to the other algorithms.
 Later a grid search was done on the XGBoost for hyper parameter tuning.